Quick Summary Of Qnet

 - Watches & Jewelry

-Now from what I’ve gathered after reading several reviews of people using their products — they all were very disappointed is pretty much said they were overpriced pieces of junk.
+Now from what I’ve gathered after reading several reviews of people using their products — they all were very disappointed and pretty much said they were overpriced pieces of junk.

 While I can’t say for certain, but I believe this is one of the main reasons Qnet emphasizes in their promotional videos how much you can make by recruiting people into their program — rather then selling their products.